salesforce/kafka-junit/kafka-junit4/README.md

 # Kafka-JUnit4

 This library wraps Apache Kafka's [KafkaServerStartable](https://github.com/apache/kafka/blob/1.1/core/src/main/scala/kafka/server/KafkaServerStartable.scala#L32) class and allows you to easily create and run tests against one or more "real" kafka brokers running within your tests.
-No needing to stand up and coordinate an external kafka cluster for your tests!
+No longer do you need to setup and coordinate with an external kafka cluster for your tests!

 Kafka-JUnit4 is built on-top of **JUnit 4** as a SharedResource using the **@ClassRule** annotation.

-Kafka-JUnit4 works with Kafka versions **0.11.0.x**, **1.0.x**, and **1.1.x** and must be explicitly declared in your project's POM.
+Kafka-JUnit4 works with Kafka versions **0.11.0.x**, **1.0.x**, and **1.1.x** and requires your project to explicitly declare/include Kafka in your project's POM dependency list.

-For usage with JUnit5 or more project information please review top level [README](../README.md).
+For usage with JUnit5 or more general project information please review top level [README](../README.md).

 ## Using Kafka-JUnit with JUnit 4.